• Skip to main content

 Replace the butter with soft peanut butter, almond butter, or any other nut butter you have handy.

-🫕 More hummus and dip recipes
+🫕 More hummus

-If you try the pumpkin hummus and like it, or you are looking for more ways delicious recipes to make your hummus, check out our Lebanese hummus post, which outlines the basics of making a classic hummus recipe, a staple of the middle eastern diet, and vegan recipes.
+If you try the pumpkin hummus and like it, or you are looking for more ways delicious recipes to make your hummus, check out our Lebanese hummus post, which outlines the basics of making a classic hummus recipe, a staple of the Middle Eastern diet, and vegan recipes.

 If you're seeking chickpea-free hummus, consider trying our beet and white bean hummus, edamame hummus, or black-eyed peas hummus.
 Each offers a delightful twist on the classic recipe and is sure to please your palate.